quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-8.md

 > Not since the 1970s has there been such an important discovery from the Great War in France.
 In woods on a ridge not far from the city of Reims, the bodies of more than 270 German soldiers have lain for more than a century - after they died the most agonising deaths imaginable.

+Despite opposition, a father-and-son team play amateur archaeologists and hit upon a major discovery.

 - - -

 [Japan emerges as backgammon powerhouse in the world | SoraNews24](https://soranews24.com/2021/03/15/japan-emerges-as-a-backgammon-powerhouse-in-the-world/)

 > What makes this team’s victory extra special is that none of Japan’s top players were even on it.
 There is said to be only 200,000 competitive backgammon players in Japan compared to a global total of 300 million — which amounts to about 0.06 percent — and yet three Japanese players can be found in the worldwide top ten: first place Masayuki “Mochy” Mochizuki, Second place Michihito “Michy” Kageyama, and Sixth Place Akiko Yazawa.

+I haven't played backgammon in a long time.

 - - -